tekknolagi/tekknolagi.github.com/_posts/2022-04-16-definite-assignment-analysis.md

 ```

 Now that we have predecessors and successors, we can use that information to
+navigate the graph.

 ### Step 2: See what locals flow in and out of each block

+TODO(max): Does this need some kind of fixpoint?

 ## Extension: Adding it to CPython